 E: The non-sciencey aspects….

-G: Haha right.
+G: Haha, right.
 The non-sciencey aspects.
-And, that’s when we got Bri Oakley right out of University of Kentucky.
+And that’s when we got Bri Oakley right out of the University of Kentucky.
 Our first employee.

 It was a nice time.
-We were there a few years, then we moved here to Kieley Place (Brighton Science's current headquarters).
-A lot nicer space.
+We were there for a few years; then, we moved to Kieley Place (Brighton Science's previous headquarters)—a lot nicer space.

 And then, when the Airforce put out a request for SBIR work to extend the results of the CAI program, we applied for it and got it.